yoniyamin/ice-cream-shop/README.md

 ---

-*Generated with ❤️ for realistic ice cream shop data simulation*
+*Generated with ❤️ for realistic ice cream shop data simulation for the WeatherWatchers group on Qlik Hackathon*